 I am currently researching the revival of pilgrimage in post-Soviet Russia for a volume contracted in the Routledge Studies in Religion, Travel and Tourism series.
-In recent years I have been invited to speak on this research at universities and research centres in Russia (National Research University Higher School of Economics; St Petersburg Institute of History of the Russian State Academy of Sciences), the USA, the Netherlands, France and UK, and was key speaker at the inaugural event of the Religion and Spirituality Study Group of the British Association for Slavonic and East European Studies.
+In recent years I have been invited to speak on this research at universities and research centres in Russia, the USA, the Netherlands, Spain, France and the UK, and was key speaker at the inaugural event of the Religion and Spirituality Study Group of the British Association for Slavonic and East European Studies.

-Since 2009 I have been an associate lecturer for the Open University, teaching multi- and interdisciplinary undergraduate courses, and in 2014/15 I am teaching the third year history course on Church, State and Belief in Soviet Russia 1941-1991 at the University of Leicester.
-I serve on the academic advisory board of the Keston Center for Religion, Politics and Society at Baylor University, Texas and the academic advisory board of the Institute for the Academic Study of Eastern Christianity, Vrije Universiteit, Amsterdam.
+Since 2009 I have been an associate lecturer for the Open University, teaching multi- and interdisciplinary undergraduate courses.
+I serve on the academic advisory boards of the Keston Center for Religion, Politics and Society at Baylor University, Texas and the Institute for the Academic Study of Eastern Christianity, Vrije Universiteit, Amsterdam.
 I also co-convene (with Dr Zoe Knox, University of Leicester) the BASEES Religion and Spirituality in Russia and Eastern Europe Study Group and from February 2019 am managing editor for the journal Religion, State & Society.

 ‘Touching the Holy: Orthodox Christian pilgrimage within Russia’, in Eade, J. and Albera, D. (eds) International Perspectives on Pilgrimage Studies: Itineraries, Gaps and Obstacles (New York and London: Routledge, 2015), pp. 47-68.